ruffle-rs/ruffle/CONTRIBUTING.md

 Running `cargo test [your test]` will run the .swf in Ruffle and check the `trace()` output against `output.txt`.

+For opcode tests involving running particular opcodes, you can use [`RABCDAsm`](https://github.com/CyberShadow/RABCDAsm) to deassemble an existing SWF, change the generated asasm, then reassemble.

 ## Commit Message Guidelines

 Here is a sample commit message: